 extern Checksum16 { // prepare unit void clear(); // add more data to be checksummed void update<D>(in D data); // conditionally add data to be checksummed void update<D>(in bool condition, in D data); // get the checksum of all data updated since the last clear bit<16> get(); }

-An example: programming a simple switch
+Example: programming a simple switch

-To make the discussion concrete we begin by presenting an example of a simple switch architecture, which we call the “Simple Switch” (SS) target.
+To make the discussion concrete we begin by presenting a complete example: the description of a simple switch architecture, it’s representation in P4, and a P4 program for controlling the switch.
+While the example is relatively involved, it makes use all important features of the P4 programming language.

+We call our target architecture “Simple Switch” (SS) target.
 Figure 6 is a diagram of this architecture.
 We expect that each target manufacturer will publish one or multiple target architecture model(s) reflecting the capabilities of their own hardware – the architecture’s fixed-function blocks (shown in cyan in our example) can have arbitrarily complicated behaviors.
 The white blocks are programmable using P4.

 SS receives the packet through one of 8 input Ethernet ports, or through a recirculation channel.
 SS has one single parser, feeding into a single match-action pipeline, which feeds into a single deparser.
 After exiting the deparser, packets are emitted through one of 8 output Ethernet ports or one of 3 “special” ports: